Robotics Engineering Bachelor's Degree

 Robotics Engineering Design Options

-Students in Robotics Engineering will choose the Engineering Design path that best meets their goals.
-Join an Enterprise, such as Robotic Systems, Aerospace, Blue Marble Security, or Wireless Communication to work on robotics-related projects in an interdisciplinary setting.
-Or, complete a year-long, industry-sponsored project centered on robotics with fellow ECE students through our Senior Design program.
+Students in Robotics Engineering choose an engineering design path to meet their goals.
+Join an Enterprise, such as Robotic Systems or Aerospace.
+Focus on interfaces and control with Blue Marble Security or Wireless Communication.
+Work on robotics-related projects in an interdisciplinary setting.
+Or, complete a year-long, industry-sponsored project centered on robotics.
+Collaborate with fellow ECE students through our Senior Design program.

 Tomorrow Needs Autonomy, Engineered